sundowndev/underbase/README.md

 ```

 ## Credits

-Migration builds on [percolatestudio/meteor-migrations](https://github.com/percolatestudio/meteor-migrations) with the goal of creating a generic mongodb migration library
+This repository is a fork of [emmanuelbuah/mgdb-migrator](https://github.com/emmanuelbuah/mgdb-migrator), which is a generic mongodb migration library based on [percolatestudio/meteor-migrations](https://github.com/percolatestudio/meteor-migrations).

+This fork was created in order to provide a CLI program to interact with the library's API and add some features such as automatic backups and MongoDB query interface.